kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/15-header-js/01-avoid-jquery-speghetti.md

 * Test in browser
 * We get an error when we click on mobile icon `Cannot read property "toggleClass" of undefined
     - this problem is because of `this`

-* Why does `this` work in the constructor and events but not inside `toggleTheMenu()`?
+## Why does `this` work in the constructor and events but not inside `toggleTheMenu()`?
-    - Because the value of `this` changes depending on when and where we use it
+* Because the value of `this` changes depending on when and where we use it
-    - Normally when we use the `this` keyword inside an object method, it points to the object
+* Normally when we use the `this` keyword inside an object method, it points to the object
-    - But this time (inside `toggleTheMenu()`) .... `this` is not pointing back to the object
+* But this time (inside `toggleTheMenu()`) .... `this` is not pointing back to the object

 ## Why?
-* Because when that method runs, we didn't call it directly, instead it is running in response to the `click` event
+* Because when that method runs, we didn't call it directly
+* Instead it is running in response to the `click` event
-  - And in JavaScript, when a function is used as an event handler, the `this` keyword within that function, gets set to the DOM element the event fired from (_in this case, the element that got clicked on, which would be the `menuIcon_`)
+  - **note** In JavaScript, when a function is used as an event handler, the `this` keyword within that function, gets set to the DOM element the event fired from
+      + In this case, the element that got clicked on, which would be the `menuIcon`

 ## Testing `this`
 `MobileMenu.js`